 For the best possible viewing experience on Hulu, we recommend the following software updates:

 - Microsoft Windows 7, Macintosh OS X 10.6 or above, or Linux

 - The most current version of Adobe Flash Player (available here)

 - The latest version of your web browser:

 Upon signing up for Hulu Plus, you'll receive an email from us letting you know the first billing date for your subscription.
 If you're unable to access your email, though, or if you have deleted that email - don't worry.
 You can still view your billing date by going to your account page and looking under the Billing Information header.

 Here, you can view not only your billing date, but you can update your billing information as well.
-Simply click "Edit" next to the information you would like to change, enter in the new information, and click Confirm to update our records.
+Simply click "Update Payment Information," enter in the new information, and click Save Changes to update our records.

-You can also see your billing history in this section; just click "View" underneath your most recent billing date, and you'll see the dates and amounts of all prior charges.
+You can also see your billing history in this section; just click "View Billing History" next to your billing date, and you'll see the dates and amounts of all prior charges.

 Should you need to change your email address or your password, you can also update that information from your account page ( www.hulu.com/account ).
-Under the Login Information header, you can select "Edit" next to either your email address or your password.
-On the next page, enter the new email address or password, confirm it, and click Save (when updating your email address, you'll also have to enter your current password).
+Under the Personal Information header, you can select Update Personal Info, Change Email or Change Password.
+Once you've selected the field you'd like to change, confirm your new information, and click Save (when updating your email address, you'll also have to enter your current password).

 If you've forgotten your password or email, you can go to ( www.hulu.com/forgot ) for assistance.
 If you enter the email address on your account into the "Forgot Password" field, you will be sent a password reset link.
 (If you don't see the email in your inbox within 15 minutes, it might be hanging out in your Spam or Junk mail folders.)
 If you don't use the link within four hours, you'll need to have it sent again.